-General Requirements for the Use of Standard and Nonstandard Accommodations
+General Requirements for the Use of Standard and Nonstandard

+Accommodations

 All accommodations require adherence to test security protocols, including the presence of both a Test Administrator and a Test Proctor during periods requiring access to secure testing materials (e.g., human readaloud).
 IEP teams must reconvene annually in order to determine which accommodations will be needed and to document any changes to accommodations.
 If the IEP/504 team believes that a test accommodation listed in the student's IEP/504 plan should be removed because it is no longer necessary and appropriate for the student, the team must amend the plan accordingly prior to testing.
-If a nonstandard accommodation will be provided, the student meets all of the eligibility criteria for that accommodation and has been submitted for consideration and received approval from the Oklahoma State Department of Education.
+If a nonstandard accommodation will be provided, the student must meet all of the eligibility criteria for that accommodation, and a Nonstandard Accommodation Application must have been submitted to and approved by the OSDE before the accommodation may be used.
 The use of accommodations is based on the individual needs of a student with a disability and may only be provided when ALL of the following conditions have been met: